 There are a lot of a lot great devotional books focused on specific themes that are broken into daily, bite-sized readings.
 These can be great additions to your devotional time.

-There are also many devotional Bibles that are written with specific audiences in mind like, men, women, moms, teens, and even those in recovery).
+There are also many devotional Bibles that are written with specific audiences in mind like moms, teen girls, couples and even those in recovery.
 Spend some time looking for one that will work best for you and your situation.

 It’s All About Devotion